ahembree/ansible-hms-docker/gen-docs/docs/intro.md

 ## Features

+- Automatic Docker installation
+- Automatic container/service updates
+- Wildcard SSL certificate generation
+- Dynamic DNS updates with Cloudflare
 - GPU acceleration for media transcoding
   - Intel and Nvidia GPU support
   - You must install the drivers for your Nvidia GPU yourself, it is not included in this playbook, but it will verify GPU acceleration is available
-- Automatic Docker installation
-- Automatic container updates
-- Dynamic DNS updates with Cloudflare
-- Wildcard SSL certificate generation
 - Support for multiple network shares
 - Single Sign-On with Authentik
 - Support for separate 4K instances of Sonarr and Radarr